 Maintenance of Floating Docks

 Like any other structure, floating docks require maintenance to ensure they last for a long time.
-Cleaning and Maintenance of floating docks will vary depending on the type of dock you choose, but some general maintenance tips include:
+Cleaning and Maintenance of floating docks will vary depending on the types of docks you choose, but some general maintenance tips include:

 Regularly clean the dock to remove dirt and debris